msavoury-carecloud/deepstream.io-website/src/docs/client-js/datasync-list/readme.md

   arg: index
   typ: Number
   opt: true
   des: An optional index that the new entry should be inserted at.
-If ommited, the new entry is appended to the end of the list.
+If omitted, the new entry is appended to the end of the list.
 {{/table}}
 ```
 Adds a new record name to the list.